 To view the dashboard below in full screen or to download, click on the 3 dots in the top right corner of the dashboard.
 Key messages in this dashboard are also below the dashboard.

-- One in three young people (33%) aged 16 to 24 are estimated to be economically inactive in the county,
+- Nearly one in three young people (31.8%) aged 16 to 24 are estimated to be economically inactive in the county,

 - In County Durham nearly three quarters of the economically inactive, (73.1%), do not want a job.
 This is a fall from 84.9% in April 2004-March 2005 and lower than the share across the region (73.8%, which has fallen slightly from the previous period) and across England (77.4%),